hans-group/hanslab_utils/README.md

-# vasptools
+# hanslab_utils

-vasp tools written in rust.
+Some utils written in rust.
 Currently WIP.